lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 1 bytes flags:

-Bit 0x10000000: 4 bytes are used for the decompressed size if enabled, 3 bytes are used if disabled Bit 0x01000000: No longs encoded in compressed stream (Note: Need to double check this) Bit 0x00000010: Always set to 1
+bit 0x10000000: 4 bytes are used for the decompressed size if enabled, 3 bytes are used if disabled

+bit 0x01000000: No longs encoded in compressed stream (Note: Need to double check this)

+bit 0x00000010: Always set to 1

 1 byte magic (0xFB)

-3-4 bytes int decompressed size: number of bytes depends on the flag above (big endian)
+3-4 bytes int decompressed size: the number of bytes depends on the flag above (big endian)

 ## Decompression: